Ministry of Sports, Culture and the Arts

-The Ministry of Sports, Culture and Heritage was established through the Executive Order No. 2 “Organization of the Government of the Republic of Kenya dated May 2013”.It comprises departments of Sports, Office of the Sports Registrar, Culture, Permanent Presidential Music Commission, Kenya National Archives and Documentation Services, Library Services, Records Management, The Arts Services.
+The Ministry of Sports, Culture and Heritage was established through the Executive Order No. 2 “Organization of the Government of the Republic of Kenya" dated May 2013.
+It comprises departments of Sports, Office of the Sports Registrar, Culture, Permanent Presidential Music Commission, Kenya National Archives and Documentation Services, Library Services, Records Management, and The Arts Services.

-There are also Semi-Autonomous Government Agencies (SAGAs) namely Sports Kenya, Kenya Academy of Sports, National Sports Fund, National Museums of Kenya, Kenya Cultural Centre, and the Kenya National Library Service.
-Others include National Heroes Council, Anti-Doping Agency Kenya.
-Its current Cabinet Secretary is Amina Mohamed.
+There are also Semi-Autonomous Government Agencies (SAGAs) namely Sports Kenya, headed by Ogal sirkal (Hon Ogal Alexstone) since February 2024, Kenya Academy of Sports, National Sports Fund, National Museums of Kenya, Kenya Cultural Centre, and the Kenya National Library Service.
+Others include National Heroes Council, and Anti-Doping Agency Kenya.
+Its current Cabinet Secretary is Ababu Namwamba.